MarekSuchanek/maze/README.md

 * shortest path show up (if exists) for each dude in maze
 * there is some useful basic information in the status bar (position, size, ...)

+### Game mode

+You can switch from _edit_ mode to _game_ mode (Ctrl+SPACE) where is your task to protect the castle (or more castles) against dudes by building and destroying simple walls (not strong walls).
+When any dude reaches any goal game end.
+By the way, you cannot cut dude from goal - it would be too simple!

+Types of dudes (enemies):
+* **Speedy** - In free time Speedy exercise a lot and thanks to that he is constantly 75% faster than other dudes (except Accel'e'rator).
+* **Acccel'e'rator** - His only desire is to reach the castle first.
+At start it might doesn't look that way, but beware - he can speed up a lot!
+At each step he can increase his speed by 20% of default speed with probability 10%.
+His maximal speed is 80% faster then other dudes (except Speedy).
+* **Le Parkour** - Usually hangs out in big cities so walls are not and obstacle for him.
+He can simply jump over 1 wall after walking at least 5 steps if place behind the wall is accessible and closer to the goal.
+But can't jump to place closer to goal by more than 5 steps.
+* **Tele del Porto** - He has incalculable abilty to teleport himself just by the force of his own will to random accessible place with probability 20%.
+His will is usually kinda weak so the place can be closer and also farther to the goal but never closer than 5 steps.
+Minimal distance of the teleportation is 5.
+* **Scatterbrain** - Total lunetic who escaped asylum.
+His best friend is chaos so he can choose other direction than is the shortest one with probability 25%.

 ## Testing